yu55/notes/1Z0-808/Sandard Tests/SAMPLE TEST/Rules.md

 short/short = int
 short * float / double = double
 ```
-* A narrowing primitive conversion may be used if all of the following conditions are satisfied:
-  * The expression is a constant expression of type `int`.
-  * The type of the variable is `byte`, `short`, or `char`.
-  * The value of the expression (which is known at compile time, because it is a constant expression) is representable in the type of the variable.
-  * narrowing conversion does not apply to `long` or `double` so, `char ch = 30L;` will fail although `30` is representable by a `char`
+* Rules for a switch statement:
+  1. Only String, byte, char, short, int, (and their wrapper classes Byte, Character, Short, and Integer), and enums can be used as types of a switch variable.
+(String is allowed only since Java 7).
+  2. The case constants must be assignable to the switch variable.
+For example, if your switch variable is of class String, your case labels must use Strings as well.
+  3. The switch variable must be big enough to hold all the case constants.
+For example, if the switch variable is of type char, then none of the case constants can be greater than 65535 because a char's range is from 0 to 65535.
+  4. All case labels should be COMPILE TIME CONSTANTS.
+  5. No two of the case constant expressions associated with a switch statement may have the same value.
+  6. At most one default label may be associated with the same switch statement.
 * Six facts on Strings (JLS 3.10.5):
 1. Literal strings within the same class in the same package represent references to the same String object.
 2. Literal strings within different classes in the same package represent references to the same String object.
 3. Literal strings within different classes in different packages likewise represent references to the same String object.
 4. Strings computed by constant expressions are computed at compile time and then treated as if they were literals.
 5. Strings computed at run time are newly created and therefore are distinct.
 6. The result of explicitly interning a computed string is the same string as any pre-existing literal string with the same contents.
-* Data types allowed in `switch`
-  * `int` and `Integer`
-  * `byte` and `Byte`
-  * `short` and `Short`
-  * `char` and `Character`
-  * `int` and `Integer`
-  * `String`
-  * `enum` values
-  * compile-time constants: literals, `enum` constants or `final` constant variables (but NOT `final` methods arguments)
 * Overriding a method:
   * The method in the child class must have the same signature as the method in the parent class.
   * The method in the child class must be at least as acessible or more accessible than the method in the parent class.
   * The method in the child class may not throw a checked exception that is new or broader than the class of any exception thrown in the parent class method (child method may NOT throw any exception at all).
   * If the method returns a value, it must be the same or a subclass of the method in the parent class, known as covariant return types.
-Covariant return types is not applicable to primitives.
-E.g. if the overridden method returns `int`, the overriding method's return type must also be `int`.
-It cannot be `short` or `long`.
-It cannot even be `Integer`.
   * Term overriding works only for nonprivate instance methods (private instance methods and static methods are referred as hidden in this situation)
 * Hiding Methods
   * The method in the child class must have the same signature as the method in the parent class.